 An evaluation of the student's performance is to be completed by the placement preceptor at the mid-point and conclusion of the practicum.
 Additionally, the student completes mid-point and final self-evaluations.
 These and other required forms are available in the Community Practicum Handbook (on-line at the BCHS site; see the Community Practicum Handbook for more details and for required forms).
-Beginning in Fall 2018, incoming students will be required to identify two deliverables that come out of their practicum work.
+Beginning in Fall 2018, incoming students are required to identify two deliverables that result from their practicum work.
+In addition, students are required to identify five competencies (at least three from the school-wide CEPH competencies; two can come from the departmental competencies) that they will meet through their practicum experience.